clojurewerkz/langohr.docs/articles/exchanges.md

         ch    (lch/open conn)
         ename "langohr.examples.direct"]
     (le/declare ch ename "direct")
-    (let [q (.getQueue (lq/declare ch "" :exclusive false :auto-delete true))] (lq/bind ch q ename :routing-key "pings")
+    (let [q (:queue (lq/declare ch "" {:exclusive false :auto-delete true}))] (lq/bind ch q ename :routing-key "pings")
       (start-consumer ch q))
-    (lb/publish ch ename "pings" "Ping" :content-type "text/plain") (Thread/sleep 2000)
+    (lb/publish ch ename "pings" "Ping" {:content-type "text/plain"}) (Thread/sleep 2000)
     (println "[main] Disconnecting...")
     (rmq/close ch)
     (rmq/close conn)))
 ```

-The routing key will then be compared for equality with routing keys on bindings, and consumers that subscribed with
+The routing key will then be compared for equality with routing keys
-the same routing key each get a copy of the message.
+on bindings, and consumers that subscribed with the same routing key
+each get a copy of the message.

 ### Direct Exchanges and Load Balancing of Messages

-Direct exchanges are often used to distribute tasks between multiple workers (instances of the same application) in a round robin manner.
+Direct exchanges are often used to distribute tasks between multiple
+workers (instances of the same application) in a round robin manner.
-When doing so, it is important to understand that, in AMQP 0.9.1, *messages are load balanced between consumers and not between queues*.
+When doing so, it is important to understand that, in AMQP 0.9.1,
+*messages are load balanced between consumers and not between queues*.

 The [Queues and Consumers](/articles/queues.html) guide provide more information on this subject.

 ### Pre-declared direct exchanges

-AMQP 0.9.1 brokers must implement a direct exchange type and pre-declare two instances:
+AMQP 0.9.1 brokers must implement a direct exchange type and
+pre-declare two instances:

  * `amq.direct`
- * *""* exchange known as *default exchange* (unnamed, referred to as an empty string by many clients including amqp Ruby gem)
+ * *""* exchange known as *default exchange* (unnamed, referred to as an empty string)

-Applications can rely on those exchanges always being available to them.
-Each vhost has separate instances of those
+Applications can rely on those exchanges always being available to
+them.
+Each vhost has separate instances of those exchanges, they are
-exchanges, they are *not shared across vhosts* for obvious reasons.
+*not shared across vhosts* for obvious reasons.

 ### Default exchange

-The default exchange is a direct exchange with no name (the Langohr refers to it using an empty string) pre-declared by the broker.
-It has one special
+The default exchange is a direct exchange with no name (the Langohr
+refers to it using an empty string) pre-declared by the broker.
+It has
-property that makes it very useful for simple applications, namely that *every queue is automatically bound to it with a routing key which is the same as the queue name*.
+one special property that makes it very useful for simple
+applications, namely that *every queue is automatically bound to it
+with a routing key which is the same as the queue name*.

-For example, when you declare a queue with the name of "search.indexing.online", the AMQP broker will bind it to the default exchange using "search.indexing.online"
+For example, when you declare a queue with the name of
+"search.indexing.online", the AMQP broker will bind it to the default
-as the routing key.
-Therefore a message published to the default exchange with routing key = "search.indexing.online" will be routed to the queue "search.indexing.online".
+exchange using "search.indexing.online" as the routing key.
+Therefore
+a message published to the default exchange with routing key =
+"search.indexing.online" will be routed to the queue
-In other words, the default exchange makes it *seem like it is possible to deliver messages directly to queues*, even though that is not technically what is happening.
+"search.indexing.online".
+In other words, the default exchange makes
+it *seem like it is possible to deliver messages directly to queues*,
+even though that is not technically what is happening.

 The default exchange is used by the "Hello, World" example: